PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 04:14:51
+Last updated: 2024-04-07 04:15:24
-Random Quote: Knowledge is power, power is status and status means popular. - Eric Effiong
+Random Quote: All I wanted was to eat the chicken that is smarter than other chickens and to absorb it's power. - Galina 'Red' Reznikov